lsst-dm/dmtn-021/index.rst

 Each image difference has been rescaled to unit variance to facilitate differencing.*

-4.3.
+3.3.
 Application to real data.
 ------------------------------

-We have implemented tested the proposed decorrelation method in the LSST software stack, and applied it to real data obtained from DECam.
+We have implemented and tested the proposed decorrelation method in the LSST software stack, and applied it to real data obtained from DECam.
 For this image differencing experiment, we used the standard `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ procedure with a spatially-varying PSF matching kernel (default configuration parameters).
 This computation may be turned on by setting the option